Our 2023 Awards Finalists:

 Global Action Plan

-Net-Zero initiative of the year:
+Net-Zero Initiative of the Year:

-This award is open to all industry types and focuses on the development and/or delivery of ambitious decarbonisation strategies.
 Entrants for this category are required to demonstrate how they will dramatically reduce emissions across their organisations, or for their wider stakeholders, but are not necessarily expected to have an absolute net-zero target in place.

 Finalists: